-Is inflation too much money chasing too few goods?

 A brief discussion of oil prices and inflation is at https://rodgermmitchell.wordpress.com/2009/09/24/is-inflation-too-much-money-chasing-too-few-goods/

-In this regard, hyperinflations are not caused by “money-printing,” but rather by shortages, most often shortages of food.
+In this regard, hyperinflations are not caused by “money-printing,” but rather by shortages.
 So-called “money printing” (ala Zimabwe and Germany), were the governments’ response to hyperinflation, not the cause.

 Taxes do not pay for federal spending.
 Federal spending creates dollars.